the-jordan-h/crosswords/README.md

 1. Get the wordlist:
     * -(E.g. in crossword compiler, go to Words->Word List Manager->Convert->List to Plain Text File .. do not include word scores.)
 1. Double-click to run the x_ops.exe file from the folder you unzipped
-1. In the window that pops up, type in the file location of your list, e.g.:  C:\Downloads\mylist.txt    (for MAC, you can right click and hold the option key - then choose "Copy <yourfile> as Pathname")
+1. In the window that pops up, type in the file location of your list, e.g.:  C:\Downloads\mylist.txt
+   * -(for MAC, to get the file path, right click on your txt file in Finder and hold the option key - then "Copy <yourfile> as Pathname")
 1. Use the functions to mine your list.
 It's that easy!

 ### Crossword Archetypes Currently Supported